-Go Auto Insurance markets itself on being a low-cost option for drivers; however, low cost doesn’t always mean good value.
+Go Auto Insurance markets itself as being a low-cost option for drivers; however, low cost does not always mean good value.

-Covering Louisiana, Nevada and Idaho, the Baton Rouge-based auto insurer has been operating for 10 years since first opening its doors.
+Go Auto sells auto insurance in Louisiana, Nevada, Ohio, and Texas.
+The Baton Rouge-based auto insurer has been operating for 10 years since first opening its doors.
 As a small and relatively new insurer, Go Auto Insurance lacks the financial heft of some of its more well-known peers and seems to fall when it comes to customer satisfaction.

 The Auto Insurance Factors We Analyzed

-Remember that auto insurance rates vary significantly based on geographical location and individual circumstances such as driver history and age.
+Remember that auto insurance rates vary significantly based on geographical location (even by specific ZIP code) and individual circumstances such as driver history and age.
 These values should only be taken as a guideline for comparison purposes.
+To find out how much your rate would vary with Go Auto compared to the average for the state, you would need to obtain a quote.

 Deals, discounts and add-ons

-Go Auto Insurance doesn’t offer roadside assistance, rideshare coverage or gap insurance, but it does have options for things such as towing and car rental coverage.
+Go Auto Insurance does not offer roadside assistance, rideshare coverage or gap insurance, but it does have options for things such as towing and car rental coverage.
 Go Auto Insurance is purely a car insurance provider, so you can’t access any umbrella products like property insurance.

-During April and May 2020, Go Auto Insurance offered a 15% discount on premiums in the Louisiana area to help customers save money due to the coronavirus crisis.
-However, there doesn’t seem to be any plans regarding extending this discount or offering any others.
-Nevertheless, with the relatively low base cost of Go Auto Insurance, this is less of an issue than it would be with more expensive providers.
+During April and May 2020, Go Auto Insurance offered a 15% discount on premiums in the Louisiana area to help eligible customers save money due to the coronavirus crisis.
+However, the provider does not indicate any plans regarding extending this discount or offering any others.
+Nevertheless, with the low base cost of Go Auto Insurance, this may be less of an issue than it would be with more expensive providers.

 Go Auto Insurance Overview: Financial Strength, Availability and History